Furnace Repair Checklist

 Flat filters ought to be replaced every month, while pleated filters should last about three months.
-You could also get a washable filter that will work for about 10 years.
 If you have children or pets, you could have to change your filter more often.

 To make changing your filter easier in the future, write with a permanent writing tool on your heater housing or ductwork to list the airflow direction and filter size.